We’re Going on a Bear Hunt (Australian Version)

 We’ll have to go through it

-Dodge, hop, dodge, hop
+Dodge, hop, dodge and hop

 We're going on a bear hunt